 - You may visit other hospitals or clinics as part of your work, but won't typically need to travel.
 There are some opportunities available in fertility clinics overseas.

-As a graduate with a degree in biomedical sciences, biology, microbiology, genetics or biochemistry, you can apply for a place on the NHS Scientist Training Programme (STP) where you'll specialise in reproductive science.
+To become a clinical scientist working in embryology, you'll need a degree in a relevant subject such as biomedical sciences, biology, microbiology, genetics or biochemistry.
+You can then apply for a place on the NHS Scientist Training Programme (STP) to train as a clinical scientist, specialising in reproductive science.